Nicole Kidman Shuts Down Reporter Who Asked About Ex-Husband Tom Cruise

 “I moved here because I fell in love and got married,” she said during the interview.
 “I always make choices for love, and everything kind of had to fall in place around that.”

-Kidman also discussed all the attention she and Cruise received, admitting that it was anything compared to today because their decade-long marriage was pre-social media, which means they were able to live a relatively private life without their every move being watched.
+Kidman also discussed all the attention she and Cruise received, admitting that it was different compared to today because their decade-long marriage was pre-social media, which means they were able to live a relatively private life without their every move being watched.

 “If I look back, it actually didn’t seem like a lot of interest,” the mom of four explained to the outlet of how things were easier before Facebook, Twitter, and Instagram.
 “We didn’t have paparazzi like now.
 You had definite control of it.”